Boat Registration and Licenses in Louisiana

 If you purchased your boat outside of Louisiana or have recently moved here, consult the instructions on the application form to learn how to complete your registration process.

-Allow six to eight weeks to receive your registration materials.
+Allow 8 weeks to receive your registration materials.
 Keep your registration safely tucked away on your boat in a waterproof container.

 Call (225) 765-2898 for additional boat registration information.